schne324/modal/Readme.md

 ## API
 ###Options:
 @param {string}
- 	-[id]: Selector for the desired modal ID (default: 'modal') -[header]: Desired content for the modal header (default: 'Prompt Box!')
+ 	[id]: Selector for the desired modal ID (default: 'modal')

+ 	[header]: Desired content for the modal header (default: 'Prompt Box!')

- 	-[close]: Desired content for the close button (default: 'X') -[modalContent]: Desired modal content (default: 'This is just like a prompt only it\'s not from the 70s') -[inputPlaceholder]: The desired placeholder in the input (default: 'Enter a value...')
+ 	[close]: Desired content for the close button (default: 'X')

+ 	[modalContent]: Desired modal content (default: 'This is just like a prompt only it\'s not from the 70s')

+ 	[inputPlaceholder]: The desired placeholder in the input (default: 'Enter a value...')

- 	-[confirm]: Desired content for the submit/confirm button (default: 'Submit') -[cancel]: Desired content for the cancel/dismiss button (default: 'Cancel')
+ 	[confirm]: Desired content for the submit/confirm button (default: 'Submit')

+ 	[cancel]: Desired content for the cancel/dismiss button (default: 'Cancel')

 ## Example Usage
 ```javascript